UC-ITSC/OCAT-QA-Template/README.md

 - NOTE: All work should be done on a separate "branch" so that it can be code reviewed.
 Below are instructions on how to create a new branch:
   - [Creating a branch](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/managing-branches#creating-a-branch)

-1. Create test for user creating an assessment based on the use case report: [link use_case_report.md here]
+1. Create test for user creating an assessment based on the use case report: [use case report](./docs/create_assessment_use_case.md)
    - Create a way for the user to log in
    - Create a cypress.env.json to enter login credentials for the user
    - Add data-testids to the client page